Orthodox vs. Catholic vs. Protestant

 |---|---|---|---|

-| Core Doctrine | Theosis (deification; becoming “by grace what God is by nature”) | Justification by faith + works + sacraments; transformation through grace | Sola fide (faith alone); justification by faith, not works |
+| Core Doctrine | Theosis (deification; becoming “by grace what God is by nature”) | Justification by grace through faith, working in love; sanctification through the sacraments | Sola fide (faith alone); justification by grace through faith alone |

-| Role of Faith | Essential; grows through liturgy, prayer, ascetical struggle | Essential, but informed by works of charity and sacramental grace | Central and complete; works flow from faith but don’t merit salvation |
+| Role of Faith | Essential; grows through liturgy, prayer, ascetical struggle | Essential, living, and working through love and sacramental grace | Central and complete; genuine faith necessarily bears the fruit of good works |

 | Role of Works | Fruit of salvation, expression of love for God; theosis requires ascetical effort | Meritorious with God’s grace; works of charity deepen participation in divine life | Result of salvation; “works of the law” (Mosaic observance) cannot save |

-| Sacraments/Mysteries | 7 mysteries; vehicles of theosis; grace transformative | 7 sacraments; confer grace ex opere operato (by the deed itself) | 2 sacraments (Lutheran, Reformed) or ordinances (Baptist, evangelical): baptism and communion; some Lutherans also recognize absolution |
+| Sacraments/Mysteries | 7 mysteries; vehicles of theosis; grace transformative | 7 sacraments; confer grace ex opere operato (by the deed itself) | 2 sacraments (Lutheran, Reformed) or ordinances (Baptist, evangelical): baptism and communion; some Lutherans and Anglicans also recognize absolution |

 | Purgatory | No formal doctrine; may acknowledge purification after death | Soul purged of venial sins in purgatory before heaven | Rejected; believers go directly to presence of Christ |

-| Predestination | God foreknows but respects human freedom; mystery balanced | God’s grace sufficient for all; human freedom cooperates with grace | Calvinists: God elects some to salvation; Arminians: foreknowledge, but free will |
+| Predestination | God foreknows but respects human freedom; mystery balanced | God’s grace sufficient for all; human freedom cooperates with grace | Calvinists: God unconditionally elects some to salvation; Arminians: God’s prevenient grace enables all to respond freely, and election is conditioned on foreseen faith |

 | Theosis/Union with God | Central; salvation is becoming divine by grace, not merely escaping sin | Sanctification; growing in holiness; union with God through sacraments and grace | Justification is forensic (legal standing); sanctification follows; ultimate union in resurrection |